-In light of the above mentioned legal uncertainties in the case of voluntary de-listings a (compulsory) de-listing upon a previous squeeze-out has been the prevailing option in the past.
+In light of the above mentioned legal uncertainties in the case of voluntary de-listings, a (compulsory) de-listing upon a previous squeeze-out was the prevailing option in the past.

 Description.
 Comprehensive compilation of German federal law.
 Some convenient translations in the English language are available on: www.gesetze-im-internet.de/Teilliste_translations.html.

 Description.
-Convenient translations in the English language of certain Acts of German federal law relating to securities trading are available on: www.bafin.de/EN/DataDocuments/Dokumentlisten/ListeGesetze/liste_gesetze_node.html.
+Convenient translations in the English language of certain Acts of German federal law relating to prospectus law, takeover law and securities trading law are available on: www.bafin.de/EN/DataDocuments/Dokumentlisten/ListeGesetze/liste_gesetze_node.html.

 Professional qualifications.
 Rechtsanwalt (Attorney-at-law), Germany, 1991; Notar (Notary Public), Germany, 2011